 Wilhelm had wanted to marry Elizabeth Ella, the daughter of his Aunt Alice.
 Ella rejected his overtures.
 After a period of military service, Wilhelm married Princess Auguste-Victoria of Schleswig-Holstein (1858-1921) in 1881.
 Some in Germany criticized the mairrage as the Princess was a member of a royal family of such a small, unimportant country, closely aligned to the British royal family.
 Not to mention the fact that Prussia had just fought a war with Denmark.
 The Kaiser and Bismark were not pleased with Wilhem's choice, but they were anxious to get him out of the Crown Prince's household anmd away from the liberal influence of his parents.
 His parents, for their part thought that mairrage might have a beneficial impact on their increasingly arrogant son.

 Auguste-Victoria's father was Duke Frederick of Schleswig-Holstein, Duke of Schleswig-Holsein (1829- ).
 Her mother was Princess Adelaide von Hohenlohe-Langenburg (1835- ).
 Auguste-Victoria was born in 1858.
 After the death of the Danish King Christian IX, King Friedrich VIII attempted to unite Schleswig-Holstein under the Danish crown.
 First Schleswig and then Holstein, after a war with Austria is annexed by Prussia.
 Auguste-Victoria's dispossed family withdraws to Dolzig.
 As a young woman beginning about 1875, she begins to travel extensively, especially in England and France.
 In England she meets Prince Wilhelm and he proposes in 1879.
 Her father died in 1880.
-They marry in 1881.
+They married (1881).
 She has seven children.
 As a result of her personality and domestic life, the German people come to see her as the embodiment of the ideal German mother.
 She certainly was a dutiful wife and mother.
 Her dutiful obedience to her husband, however, meant that there was no one to moderate his arrogant manner that his mother thought so necessary.
 In 1888 with the accession of her husband to the throne, Auguste-Victoria becomes German empress and queen of Prussia.
 She often was disturbed by what she considered his neglect.
 They did argue about raising the children who grew up closer to her than their father.

 Kaiser Wilhelm II's immediate family consisted of seven children, including six sons, but only one daughter.
 Many photographs exist of the family.
 HBC has so far been able to find very little information about the individual children.
 Even infornmation on Crown Prince Frederick Wilhelm.
 There is probably a good bit of information available in German-language sources.
 HBC has, however, been able to find very little available in English sources.
 We would be very intererted in any information that our German readers could offer.
 Some fought in World War I. The family followed their father into exile after World War I, but many eventually returned to Germany.
 They apparently thought that the NAZIs would restore the monarchy.